 Apple Scab Fungicide Resistance Testing

-The Pest Diagnostic Clinic (PDC) can test for resistance to Syllit (Dodine), Nova (Myclobutanil), Inspire (Difenoconazole), and Flint (Trifloxystrobin) using a fungicide plating technique.
+The Plant Disease Clinic (PDC) can test for resistance to Syllit (Dodine), Nova (Myclobutanil), Inspire (Difenoconazole), and Flint (Trifloxystrobin) using a fungicide plating technique.
 You can choose to test for resistance to all of these fungicides or test one, two or three.
 There are leaf collection and testing suggestions below for ‘Just Checking’ and for ‘Suspected Control Failure’.
 Due to the nature of the testing used, results will take up to four months.

 We also offer PCR testing for the G143A mutation, which is the cause of Trifloxystrobin resistance in most isolates.
 Results of G143A mutation PCR testing take approximately five business days.

 Collection of leaves with apple scab is the most important step in fungicide resistance testing.
 If leaves have been sprayed, collected at the wrong time or stored incorrectly, PDC may not be able to recover viable spores for testing.
 Success of fungicide resistance testing is greatest when leaves are submitted before the end of June.